-24. How will the Ordinance address fire safety and risk?
+25. How does the Ordinance address fire safety and risk?

 The Ordinance requires the Hosts to certify maintenance of fire extinguishers, smoke detectors, and carbon monoxide detectors and to post a notice in the unit containing emergency contact information for police, fire, and emergency services.
 Each Host must also provide an evacuation plan showing emergency exit routes and fire extinguisher locations.
-STRs in very high fire hazard severity zones will also have additional restrictions related to smoking and open flames.
+STRs in very high fire hazard severity zones also have additional restrictions related to smoking and open flames.

-- 25. What types of units do not qualify for STR use? - 1) Motor homes, cars, or other types of recreational vehicles. - 2) Boats. - 3) ADUs or any other type of habitable accessory structures. - 4) Temporary or semi-permanent structures such as tents or yurts. - 5) Units subject to a cap on rental increases pursuant to the County's RentStabilization Ordinance. - 6) Affordable housing units that are income covenant restricted. - 7) Rent Restricted Primary Residences. - 26.
-Will a Host be able to use a property management company?
+- 26. What types of units do not qualify for STR use? - 1) Motor homes, cars, or other types of recreational vehicles. - 2) Boats. - 3) ADUs or any other type of habitable accessory structures. - 4) Temporary or semi-permanent structures such as tents or yurts. - 5) Units subject to a cap on rental increases pursuant to the County's Rent Stabilization Ordinance. - 6) Affordable housing units that are income covenant restricted. - 7) Rent Restricted Primary Residences. - 27.
+Can a Host use a property management company?